3 Human Resource Certifications

 If you are working in HR but did not yet earn a bachelor’s degree, it’s never too late to go back.
 Look for a human resources program like the one at North Central College through our School of Business and Entrepreneurship.
 If you already have an undergraduate degree, other options are to pursue a graduate an MBA or a specialized master’s degree.
 For example, North Central offers an MA of Industrial Relations and an MA of Industrial and Organizational Psychology.

 If the past few years have taught us anything, it’s that no one can predict the future.
 Likewise, jobs that are “hot” today may not be tomorrow—or skills that we cannot even imagine now could be in great demand decades from now.

 As you consider pursuing professional development and continuing education, remember that some skills are always in demand: creativity, collaboration, communication, and problem solving, for example.
-A school like North Central delivers a business education grounded in the liberal arts, which prepares you for an array of roles, current or not yet conceived.
-Our mission is to develop principled leaders engaged in an evolving, global society.
+A school like North Central delivers a business education grounded in the liberal arts, which prepares you for an array of roles, current or not yet conceived, all with the purpose to develop principled leaders engaged in an evolving, global society.

 BE PART OF THE SOLUTIONS